aospapp/aosp/external/python/cryptography/docs/security.rst

 --------------------------------

-As of versions 0.5, 1.0.1, and 2.0.0, ``cryptography`` statically links OpenSSL on Windows, macOS, and Linux respectively, to ease installation.
+As of versions 0.5, 1.0.1, and 2.0.0, ``cryptography`` statically links OpenSSL in binary distributions for Windows, macOS, and Linux respectively, to ease installation.
 Due to this, ``cryptography`` will release a new version whenever OpenSSL has a security or bug fix release to avoid shipping insecure software.

 Like all our other releases, this will be announced on the mailing list and we strongly recommend that you upgrade as soon as possible.